Fire destroys organ, shatters stained glass at Nantes cathedral in France | International

 Fire destroys organ, shatters stained glass at Nantes cathedral in France

-The blaze comes just over a year after a massive fire at the Notre-Dame Cathedral in Paris, which destroyed its roof and main spire.
+The fire came just over a year after a massive fire at the Notre-Dame Cathedral in Paris, which destroyed its roof and main spire.
 "After Notre-Dame, the St. Peter and St. Paul Cathedral is in flames.
 Support to the firemen who are taking all the risks to save the Gothic jewel," President Emmanuel Macron tweeted from Brussels, where he was attending an EU summit.

 - READ MORE ON: